sathishalways/sysadmin-scripts/repo-mirror-scripts/README.md

 EOF
 ```

-Run the script!
-Edit BASE to change storage path.
+## Editables

+BASE - path where you want the repo
+RSYNC - rsync mirror to use